torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 BPF Instruction Set Architecture (ISA)
 ======================================

+eBPF (which is no longer an acronym for anything), also commonly referred to as BPF, is a technology with origins in the Linux kernel that can run untrusted programs in a privileged context such as an operating system kernel.
 This document specifies the BPF instruction set architecture (ISA).

 Documentation conventions
 =========================